Growing and planting garden vegetables

 - Good vegetable gardeners learn from trial and error; and better gardeners write it down in a ruled notebook and fill up the columns with a sow-by-sow account.

 Come each season they ferret though their previous plant records to see — clear as mud — what and when they sowed and hopefully what worked for them.

-- And these days the best gardeners take advantage of other people's comprehensive expertise, combined with technology, and use the latest and laziest way and use GrowVeg Seed Sowing and Planting Garden Planner.
+- The BEST gardeners these days take advantage of other people's comprehensive expertise, combined with technology, and use the latest and laziest way and follow GrowVeg Seed Sowing and Planting Garden Planner.

 See example page below:

 Like me, as one of the best gardeners lucky enough to have GrowVeg Planner, you'll pat yourself on the back as you glance at your propagation records and see exactly the dates seeds were sown; when they germinated; the success rate; time when ready for transplanting... and finally when you sat down to eat your carrot and swede mash!
 Perfect.

 - Even better you can discover new vegetables to grow with GrowVeg.
 Simply follow the charts for your area and you can easily see the right time for sowing and growing new vegetables you think you might enjoy, as well as your old favorites of course.